SalishSeaCast/docs/code-notes/dev-notes/nemo_quirks.rst

 For monthly averaging, ztmp is initialized as a fractional part of a month, but inside the IF statement, it is added to in seconds.

-I believe a similar error occurs in the monthly averaging.
+I believe a similar error occurs in the yearly averaging.

 Values go NaN